 The practice involves using breathing or other techniques to bring deliberate (but nonjudgmental) attention to the thoughts, emotions and bodily sensations of the present moment.

 With regular practice, people become more aware of the human tendency to quickly judge our everyday experiences and respond with negative, unhelpful patterns of thinking.
 Combining awareness with acceptance of experiences provides a wider, calmer perspective on stressful situations and helps squash negative emotions before they can take hold.

-Studies have shown that meditation can help stave off menopausal symptoms such as hot flashes and mood swings, and improve anxiety, stress, fatigue and sleep disturbances.
+Studies have shown that meditation can help improve anxiety, stress, fatigue and sleep disturbances.
 It lowers heart rate and levels of cortisol (a hormone released during stress) and ups sensations of relaxation and well-being.

 Scientists have observed so many benefits of mindfulness meditation that it’s being used for everything from boosting employee performance to improving the “military resilience” of soldiers in the U.S. Army.
 Research has also found some specific, significant benefits of the practice for people with Parkinson’s.

-What the science says about meditation and PD
+What the science says about meditation and Parkinson’s

 Several randomized controlled trials of mindfulness meditation programs for people with PD show instruction in the practice can lower anxiety and depression, as well as improve motor symptoms of the disease.

 In a 2015 trial published in the journal Parkinson’s Disease, an eight-week mindfulness meditation program improved both motor and non-motor motor activities of daily living; patients also reported less pain.